 The Third Sector is a challenging landscape, needing to deliver more for less, whilst ensuring effective protection against risk.
 Charities and Care organisations typically have complex insurance requirements and only a limited range of insurers to choose from.

 Working with our international network of insurance brokers in WING, whom we meet personally twice a year, we are able to arrange local service and compliance with local legislation.

-Larger Charities require a broker who can work with their risk management team and other internal and external professionals, to deliver optimum risk advice.
-Innovation is practised at being part of or leading, multi-disciplinary teams to bring together the skills required.
+Larger charities require a broker who can work with their risk management team and other internal and external professionals, to deliver optimum risk advice.
+Innovation Broking is practised at being part of, or leading, multi-disciplinary teams to bring together the skills required.